The plan … before the trip …

-As the sunset and not long after dinner we rugged up again and headed to the bus stop to be transported to the Field of Lights.
+As the sun set and not long after dinner, we rugged up again and headed to the bus stop to be transported to the Field of Lights.
 This attraction is an art installation, comprising 50,000 solar powered globes.
-The globes and their wires illuminated in clusters, changing colour.
+The globes and their wires illuminate in clusters, changing colour.
 It was originally intended as limited time thing, but it is so popular that it is there indefinitely now.
 It’s a very pretty place to visit and the 30 minutes we were allowed there was just enough to see it and take it in.
 Definitely worth doing as part of a trip to Central Australia.

 Tuesday 10th August, 2021